ilan-anodot/anodotcost_api_docs_slate/source/includes/_Assets.md

 | service | String | Cost Center Code (optional) |
 | totalcost | Number | ID of the Anodot Cost Account |
 | totalUsageQuantity | Number | All the accounts linked to this cost center |

+**Pagination information:**</br>
+If there is additional information to show, the *nextToken* field will be included in the response.</br>
+The value should be used in the *token* parameter of the next call.

 **Error Code**